OutOfSyncStudios/logstash-relay/README.md

 ### [Configuration](#logstash-configuration)
 <a name="logstash-configuration"></a>
-This package contains two files -- `./config/logstash-relay.conf` and `./config/logstash-logging.conf` -- that are necessary for proper configuration of the Logstash to listen for incoming events on the correct UDP ports.
+This package contains four files -- `./config/logstash-relay-tcp.conf`, `./config/logstash-relay-udp.conf`, `./config/logstash-logging-tcp.conf` and `./config/logstash-logging-udp.conf` -- that are necessary for proper configuration of the Logstash to listen for incoming events on the correct TCP/UDP ports.
+Only the associated one UDP or TCP file is needed depending on the configuration options.

-`logstash-logging.conf` is only used for the stand-alone mode and handles events created by Logstash-Relay itself when the option `logging.logstashLogging` is set to `true` in the service configuration.
+`logstash-logging-*.conf` is only used for the stand-alone mode and handles events created by Logstash-Relay itself when the option `logging.logstashLogging` is set to `true` in the service configuration.

-`logstash-relay.conf` handles all events that are passed to the relay and is necessary for proper functioning.
+`logstash-relay-*.conf` handles all events that are passed to the relay and is necessary for proper functioning.

 To setup Logstash with these files: